-The Society applies a three lines of defence model to the management of operational risk, as outlined in Section 2.
+The Society applies a three lines of defence model to the management of operational risk, as outlined in section 3.
 This ensures that there is a clear delineation between ownership of risks and controls, oversight and independent assurance.
 Key accountabilities for the management of operational risk are as follows:

-• The first line of defence responsibilities include using operational risk management tools to identify and manage risks, assessing and enhancing controls, monitoring and reporting the operational risk profile, ensuring that the operational risk profile adheres to the established risk appetite and tolerance, complying with policies, standards and guidelines and promoting a strong risk culture.
+- The first line of defence responsibilities include using operational risk management tools to identify and manage risks, maintaining an appropriate control environment, monitoring and reporting the operational risk profile, ensuring that the operational risk profile adheres to established risk appetite and tolerances, complying with policies, standards and guidelines and promoting a strong risk culture. - The second line of defence responsibilities include designing operational risk management tools used by the business to identify and manage risks, applying "independent challenge" to the use and output of the operational risk management tools by the first line, developing and maintaining policies, standards and guidelines, monitoring and reporting of the operational risk profile, designing and providing operational risk training and promoting a strong risk culture.